maddy3940/ASCTB-Azimuth-Comparison-22/README.md

               Columns- ASCTB.CT/ID - The correct ASCTB CT/ID that is not present in Azimuth table even after recursive parent matching
                        ASCTB.CT/LABEL - Label associated with that CT/ID in ASCTB

+ Final matches: This sheet contains the CT Labels for Azimuth and ASCT+B that are matched via one to one match (perfect match) or crosswalk match.

+               Columns- AZ.CT/LABEL - Azimuth CT LABEL
+                       ASCTB.CT/LABEL - ASCT+B CT LABEL